Impact

 Risk and Exploitability

-The EPSS score indicates a likelihood of less than 1% for exploitation, and the flaw is not listed in the CISA KEV catalog, implying limited active targeting.
-Exploitation would require triggering the error paths, for example by sending malformed NFC frames or exercising the NIPA selftest.
-An attacker with sufficient local or device-level access could repeatedly invoke the path, steadily depleting system memory.
-While no remote code execution is possible, persistent memory exhaustion can lead to a denial‑of‑service condition.
+The EPSS score indicates less than 1% probability of exploitation, and the vulnerability is not listed in CISA’s KEV catalog, suggesting limited active targeting.
+Based on the description, the likely attack vector is a local or device‑level attacker sending malformed NFC frames or triggering the NIPA selftest to repeatedly exercise the error paths.
+While there is no remote code execution capability, persistent memory exhaustion can lead to a denial‑of‑service condition.
+The CVSS score of 5.5 reflects this moderate severity.

 OpenCVE Enrichment